elchininet / custom-sidebar

 Home Assistant Nightly Beta Tests

-default sidebar hide items new items reorder items
+hide and new items

-This is a refactor of custom-sidebar-v2 by @galloween, which unfortunatelly is now unmaintained and archived.
+This is a refactor of custom-sidebar-v2 by @galloween, which unfortunately is now unmaintained and archived.
 In its beginning, @galloween's code was a refactor of the original Custom Sidebar plugin by @Villhellm (R.I.P.).
 This version refactored completely @galloween's code allowing to use a configuration in YAML (as @Villhellm's one) or in JSON (as @galloween's version), fixing several bugs, improving performance, and using home-assistant-query-selector to make it less likely to break with future Home Assistant front-end updates.

 Installation